 ORGANIZATIONAL AND ADMINISTRATIVE PROCEDURES

 Flag stations and observation points should be placed as to provide complete, continuous coverage of all parts of the course.
 They must be manned by at least one person.
-All stations must be provided with a method of communication to the Chief Steward at all times.
+All stations must be provided with a method of communication to the Competition Director at all times.

 The selection of any course for an event shall be subject to the approval of the SCCA.
 Specifically, the SCCA National Office may:

 1. Limit a course as to the classification of event to be sanctioned at the site.

 2. Restrict the number of cars which may be started simultaneously or in total.

 3. Restrict the number of entries which may be accepted for an event or a competition.